Storj

 **Description:**

-Use global as the Storj bucket region.
+Use `global` as the Storj bucket region.

 **Description:**

-• Usage for Data Sources: The path to your input file following the bucket name.
+The **path** to your input **file** following the bucket name.

-• Usage for Data Destinations: The path to the output folder following the bucket name.
+The **path** to the output **folder** following the bucket name.
 Note: a path will be created if it doesn't exist.

 **Example:**